bastien-winant/bike-rental-data-management/README.md

 The main dataset for this project was sourced from Citi Bike's [Data Portal](https://citibikenyc.com/system-data).
 In total, it includes millions of trip records with start and end times, station locations, bike IDs, and rider types, as well as current station and bike availability.
-For the purposes of this project,

 ## Approach
 ### Why PostgreSQL